jeticg/Evangelion-Uebersicht-Widget/README.md

 Who am I kidding, the only thing you need to know is this is a widget for Übersicht, http://tracesof.net/uebersicht/

 ## Updates

+0.Xa
+* Removed language support for Traditional Chinese
+* Added support to adjust the size of widget(By using font-size.
+All sizes are specified in em instead of px now.)
+* Fixed a bug where network display and iTunes might malfunction.

 0.98a
 * Fixed a compatibility issue with Sierra's removal of sar